skuttenkuler/Gorillaz-Clicky-Game/README.md

     - [LinkedIn](https://www.linkedin.com/in/skdev91)
 # Acknowledgments:

-     Thank you 2D, Murdock, Russel, Noodle, and Damon Albarn.
+     Thank you 2D, Murdock, Russel, Noodle, and Damon Albarn of Gorillaz.